Pitt-JonesLab/pitt-joneslab.github.io/join/index.md

 **How do I apply?** <br>
 If you’re interested in applying for a lab position or for research credit, you must read <a href="/static/docs/...">ATOMS Lab Undergraduate Research Agreement</a> carefully to make sure you understand what’s involved.
 Then include in a single email: (1) your resume (PDF), (2) unofficial copy of your transcript (PDF); freshman can send high school transcript (PDF), and (3) one page or less explaining why you’d like to work in our lab (PDF). <br>
 To write this well, I suggest you look at some of our papers from the last few years to orient yourself to our current projects.
-Make the subject of your email “Undergrad Application” and <a href="mailto:tjo@umbc.edu">send this to Prof. Josephson</a>.
+Make the subject of your <a href="mailto:tjo@umbc.edu">email</a> “Undergrad Application” and send this to Prof. Josephson.

 <h3>Graduate Students</h3>